bosch-engineering/corner_radar_driver/corner_radar_driver/README.md

 The radar receiver decodes CAN FD frames into a location list, manages the current list and publishes it cyclically.

-All received messages are checked for their age (message not older than parameter `allowed_age`).
-If this check does not succeed the received message is not further processed and skipped.
+All received messages are checked to be valid (no messages with zero values on all fields) and for their age (message not older than parameter `allowed_age`).
+If these checks do not succeed the received message is not further processed and is skipped.

 The relevant radar CAN FD frame IDs to process are specified by the `location_base_id`.
 The base ID should correspond to the first location frame ID of the radar CAN node and needs to be adapted for the specific bus setup.

-The location list is published as a list of radar readings or as a point cloud and contains up to 170 locations.
+The location list is published as a list of radar readings or as a point cloud and contains up to 255 locations.

 #### Subscribed Topics